The Ultimate Back-to-School Guide

 - Talk to your child about school.
 Think of this as the ultimate heads-up.
 Get them amped up for the new year and remind them of all the new friends they will make and the new things they will learn.

 - Gradually adjust screen time limits.
-While many parents let their kids go hog wild on devices over the summer, slowly reduce the time they’re allowed to play video games or watch TV.
-Consider reducing their allotment in small increments until they reach the school-year limits you allow (or none at all!).
+Although school, sports and other activities have been device-based the last 18 months, and kids tend to go hog wild with electronics over the summer, now is the time to slowly reduce the time they’re allowed to play video games or watch TV.
+Consider reducing their allotment in small increments until they reach the school-year limits you allow.

 - Start shifting their mindset to learning mode.
 This may mean reading books, watching educational shows, or visiting museums.

 - Practice scheduling.
-Family calendars can go out the window during the summer, so now is a good time to get back to a routine.
+Family calendars can go out the window during the summer, so now it’s time to get back to a routine.
 Use a white board or shared calendar app so your kids know what to expect and when.

 - Get them back on a bedtime.
 It’s easy to get lax with bedtimes when it stays light so late.
 A few weeks before school starts, gradually (and slyly) move up bedtime so they’re well-rested by day one.